-- To implement procedures to confront bullying of any form - To listen to all parties involved in incidents - To investigate incidents promptly and as fully as possible - To take appropriate action and to refer SLT as appropriate - To record on the events log and in the racist/homophobia record if appropriate - To share with parents of the victim and bully, incidents of serious and /or persistent bullying - To promote the use of a range of learning styles and strategies which challenge bullying behaviour - To promote open management styles which facilitate communication and consultation within the relevant academy and relevant agencies when appropriate
+- To implement procedures to confront bullying of any form. - To listen to all parties involved in incidents. - To investigate incidents promptly and as fully as possible. - To take appropriate action and to refer SLT as appropriate. - To record on CPOMS any forms of bullying cyber, disability, prejudicial, racial, sexual bullying. - To share with parents of the victim and bully, incidents of serious and /or persistent bullying. - To promote the use of a range of learning styles and strategies which challenge bullying behaviour. - To promote open management styles which facilitate communication and consultation within the relevant academy and relevant agencies when appropriate.